bromsk/BayesInPython/docs/02-GLMMsInR.md

 The first fix we make to the model is acknowledging that overall average  moth pressure varies from location to location (see Fig \@ref(fig:mothctsFig) of moth counts).
 To make this fix, we add a location random effect (RE) and our model becomes a generalized linear mixed-effects model (GLMM or GLMER).

 We also want to acknowledge that the treatment effect may vary from location to location-- sometimes we see a big difference in moth counts between control and treatment fields, and sometimes the difference is smaller.
 For inference though, we are only interested in the larger picture, which is the overall trapping reduction.
 (We are not interested in what happens at these exact locations per se, we are more interested in the average treatment effect.)
-Therefore, we also add a treatment random effect.
+Therefore, we also add a treatment random effect (i.e., random slopes).

 See Section \@ref(glmm) for the associated mathematical models.